Team Members ()

 Impact on Private Sector Employers.
 The practical impact on private sector employers is limited.
 The Charter only applies to government actions, like making laws, so would only apply if a government (like the provincial government) enacted or changed a labour relations law in a way that violated the right to freedom of association (including the right to strike) of private sector employees.
 In that case, the union’s recourse would be against the government, by challenging the validity of the law, and not against the private employer.

-Please contact your McInnes Cooper lawyer or any member of our McInnes Cooper Labour & Employment Team to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Law Team @ McInnes Cooper to discuss how to handle a strike situation.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.